Alex-Bradford/llava-posttraining-project/README.md

 ## 🧠 Project Overview

-Resource constraint: 10 hours of compute with a H100 Nvidia GPU.
+Resource constraint: 10 hours of compute with 1 NVIDIA H100 GPU.

 **Data:**
 - The LLaVA-1.5 model is already a post-trained VLM.
 I want to run SFT on unseen (although not out-of-scope) data at a manageable scale.